 A call center can help your e-commerce business to flourish.
-By setting up a clear point of contact and advertising the number to call if your visitors have any questions or just need a little assistance can be the difference between a hit and a miss when it comes to online sales.
+Setting up a clear point of contact and advertising the number to call if your visitors have any questions or just need a little assistance can be the difference between a hit and a miss when it comes to online sales.

 But how do you know just how well your e-commerce call center is doing?
 Analyzing monthly or weekly reports is an important part of measuring your businesses success and that is just as true when it comes to studying your call center metrics.
 Here is our pick of the key metrics to focus on and avoid being overwhelmed by too much data.